wwood/CoverM/README.md

 [![Travis](https://img.shields.io/travis/wwood/CoverM.svg?style=flat-square)](https://travis-ci.org/wwood/CoverM)

-CoverM aims to be a configurable, easy to use and fast read coverage and relative abundance calculator focused on metagenomics applications.
+CoverM aims to be a configurable, easy to use and fast DNA read coverage and relative abundance calculator focused on metagenomics applications.

 CoverM calculates coverage of genomes/MAGs (`coverm genome`) or individual